 Once your dog shows little to no interest in chasing your cat both when close to you and when on a long lead, allow them to roam freely with the cat.

-Remember, lots of treats for good behaviour will help get your point across and stop your dog chasing the cat.
+Remember, lots of treats for good behaviour will help get your point across and stop your dog from chasing the cat.

 Other ways to stop dogs chasing cats

 If your dog won’t stop chasing cats, you may need to consider if there are any new factors in their life that may have brought this on.
 For instance, is your dog getting enough exercise?
 If not, they may be trying to use up some of their extra energy by chasing your cat around the house.
 Try taking them out for longer and more challenging walks.

 Will my dog ever stop chasing my cat?

 If after all your hard work and training, your dog still persists in chasing after your cat, continue to work on their recall, and reward them as soon as they obey.
 In time, they will learn the behaviour of leaving the cat alone and stop chasing after them.
 However, it is always important to be aware that as the dog gets older, this behaviour may develop later on in life too.

 Top 5 tips for training your dog to stop chasing cats

 When training your dog to stop chasing cats, there are a few things that owners need to make sure they are avoiding.
 Using physical punishment or negative reinforcement will slow the process and can cause your dog to become scared of you.
 Here are a few tips to training.